Trans-exclusionary radical feminism by country: Save Women's Spaces

-A private organization Save Women's Spaces was founded in September 2021.
+A private organization Save Women's Spaces JP was founded in September 2021.
 In October 2021, the organization joined Women's Declaration International, an anti-trans group that has been described as gender-critical.
 The group has lobbied against the LGBT Understanding Promotion Act, a law that establishes basic principles regarding the promotion of measures to broaden understanding of lesbian, gay, bisexual, and transgender (LGBT) people and other sexual minorities in Japan.
 The law was later criticized by LGBTQ activists for being ineffective at addressing the issues of the LGBTQ community in Japan.
 The organization filed a lawsuit in 2022 against Liu Lingjun, a man who had criticized the organization, calling it a "malicious anti-trans group".
 In July 2024, the lawsuit was dismissed on the grounds that the social media comment did not go further than opinion or commentary.
 Minori Moriya, co-chair of Save Women's Spaces, was invited to a 2023 meeting establishing a group of LDP lawmakers aimed at 'dispelling concerns' that the LGBT Understanding Promotion Act would allow transgender women to use women's spaces.
 This group, called the "Parliamentary League to Protect Women", started work to create a law to protect women's spaces in May 2025.

 South Korea

 In 2016, the radical feminist online community Womad split from the larger radical feminist online community Megalia after Megalia issued a ban on the use of certain explicit slurs against gay men and transgender people.
 This change in policy led to the migration of anti-LGBT members.

 In February 2020, Sookmyung Women's University accepted its first transgender student.
 The decision prompted a strong backlash both within and outside of the university, including from radical feminist student organizations.
+Nearly 20,000 students and alumni of various women's universities in South Korea signed a petition to bar the student from being accepted.
 However, some students, and the university's Student and Minority Human Rights Commission, supported the decision.

 Lee Hyun-Jae has noted that in the South Korean "feminism reboot" of the early 21st century, the radical stance of recent feminists have been "oriented in an identity politics based on biological sex", and that "the radical stance of today's [young] feminists has a tendency to emphasize the identity of the 'female body' as based on the category of the 'biological woman,' taking an attitude of excluding 'biological' men refugees, and transgender people".
 Jinsook Kim has noted that "in Korean contexts, there have been increasing concerns over popular forms of feminism based on a strong female identity rooted in notions of biological sex, the pursuit of female-only and -first politics, and the refusal of solidarity with other social minority groups".